-The Group does not expect the following other new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its consolidated financial statements:
+The Group does not expect the following new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its consolidated financial statements:

-- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" and amendments to IFRS 17 "Insurance Contracts" - Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 Comparative Information " - IFRS16 "Requirements for Sale and Leaseback Transactions"
+- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" and amendments to IFRS 17 "Insurance Contracts" - Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 Comparative Information" - Amendments to IAS 21 "Lack of Exchangeability"

-(4) Summary of significant accounting policies:
+(4) Summary of material accounting policies:

-The significant accounting policies presented in the consolidated financial statements are summarized below.
-Except for those specifically indicated, the following accounting policies were applied consistently throughout the periods presented in the consolidated financial statements.
+The material accounting policies presented in the consolidated financial statements are summarized as follows.
+Except for those specifically indicated, the following accounting policies were applied consistently throughout the presented periods in the consolidated financial statements.